ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **Component**

-    - In software: An implementation of a hardware module.
     - In hardware: See [https://os.mbed.com/components/](https://os.mbed.com/components/).
+    - In software: An implementation of a hardware component.

 **CMSIS-DAP** - The precursor to DAPLink, this [project](https://github.com/mbedmicro/cmsis-dap) is deprecated due to known bugs.
 You should not use it in any new designs.